UCL/research-computing-with-cpp/02cpp1/sec03Pointers.md

 ## Optional Background: The Stack, the Heap, and Variable Scope

 We will go into more detail on memory structures later on in the course when we discuss performance programming.
 It can however be easier to understand the usage of pointers in C++ if we understand the difference between two different kinds of memory: the _stack_ and the _heap_.
 - **Stack** memory is used to store all local variables, as well as the "call stack".
 The call stack contains information about the currently active functions, including the value of variables in each scope, and allows us to continue execution at the correct place in the program when we leave a function.
-Stack memory is fast, but limited in size.
+Stack memory is faster than heap memory, but limited in size.
 The amount of stack memory available is not known to the program at compile time, as stack memory is reserved for the program at runtime by the operating system.
 Using too much stack memory causes a _stack overflow_ error, which will cause your program to crash.
 When variables on the stack go out of scope then their destructor is called and their memory is freed.
 - **Heap** memory is somewhat slower, but can make use of as much RAM as you have available, so large datasets tend to be declared on the heap.
 (Heap memory is still faster than reading/writing to hard disk.)
 Any memory allocated on the heap _must_ be pointed to by something on the stack, otherwise it will be inaccessible to us.

 Data will end up on the stack or the heap depending on how it is declared, and the internal structure of the class itself.